 The NPLEX Board Reviews the Exam Results: The NPLEX Board reviews the exam results of examinees who did not pass, looking at the pattern of performance on the GEAs.
 If, for example, a large number of examinees failed the same GEA but passed all the others, it could indicate that the cut score for that GEA was set too high, and depending on other factors, the cut score might be lowered.
 The new (lowered) cut scores (if any) are applied to examinee scores and new passing rates are generated and examined.

-Unofficial Pass/Fail Results are Posted to the Examinee’s online Profile: Approximately six (6) weeks after the exam administration, the examinee’s unofficial exam result(s) (Pass/Fail only) is(are) posted to her/his online Profile.
+Unofficial Pass/Fail Results are Posted to the Examinee’s online Profile: Approximately six (6) weeks after the exam administration, unofficial exam result(s) (Pass/Fail only) is(are) posted to the examinee’s online Profile.
 Examinees are notified by email when these results can be viewed online.
 NABNE makes every attempt to ensure that these unofficial exam results posted online are correct; however, it is not possible for NABNE to guarantee that the information posted online is accurate.

 Official Exam Results are Sent to Examinees: Official hard copies of NPLEX exam results are sent to examinees by regular mail within the same week.
 These official (hard) copies provide more detailed information than that provided in the examinee’s online Profile.
 The report of exam results includes a visual scale that illustrates how the examinee performed relative to the cut score in each general exam area.
-If the examinee failed the examination, the report will also include a visual scale that illustrates the strength of her/his performance in each specific exam area (SEA) relative to how s/he performed in the other SEAs.
-If the examinee took any or all of the Part II – Clinical Elective Examinations (Minor Surgery, Elective Pharmacology, or Acupuncture), the report will include a section that shows a P (Pass) or F (Fail) designation, along with the converted score(s) achieved on any or all of these examinations.
+If the examination was failed, the report will also include a visual scale that illustrates the strength of the examinee’s performance in each specific exam area (SEA) relative to the result achieved in the other SEAs.
+If the examinee took any or all of the Part II – Clinical Elective Examinations (Acupuncture, Elective Pharmacology, and/or Minor Surgery), the report will include a section that shows a P (Pass) or F (Fail) designation, along with the converted score(s) achieved on any or all of these examinations.

-If an examinee has not completed all requirements for graduation by the time s/he takes the NPLEX Part II Examination(s), her/his exam results will not be released until NABNE has received, no later than March 31, 2021, confirmation from her/his ANMP that you s/he completed all requirements for graduation.
-If NABNE does not receive this letter by the deadline, her/his exam results will be nullified and all fees will be forfeited.
+If an examinee has not completed all requirements for graduation before taking the August 2021 NPLEX Part II – Clinical Science Examinations, results from those examinations will not be released until NABNE has received, no later than September 30, 2021, confirmation from the examinee’s ANMP that all requirements for graduation have been met.
+If NABNE does not receive this letter by the September 30th deadline, the examinee’s results will be nullified and all fees will be forfeited.

 For purposes of licensure or registration, a regulatory authority is concerned only with whether or not the examinee has passed the examination, not with the magnitude of her/his score.
 Consequently, for both the Part I – Biomedical Science and Part II – Core Clinical Science Examinations, NPLEX reports a P (Pass) or an F (Fail) for each examinee (i.e., there are no numerical scores).